fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 We heard you loud and clear on this one, food and population growth needed some dev TLC.
 The old system for growth had some bottlenecks, making it a much less valuable Yield compared to Science, Production, Culture, etc.

-So, in Update 1.2.0, we’ve reworked the underlying math to make Food a more reliable and rewarding Yield across the entire game.
-We’ve removed the hard cap that used to block growth when gaining Food, and changed the way growth scales.
-Instead of following a cubic formula, where costs ramped up fast, we’ve shifted to a quadratic curve, meaning your Settlements will still slow down as they get larger, but the pacing should feel more natural.
+So, in Update 1.2.0, we've reworked the underlying math to make Food a more reliable and rewarding Yield across the entire game.
+We've removed the hard cap that used to block growth when gaining Food, and changed the way growth scales.
+Instead of following a cubic formula, where costs ramped up fast, we've shifted to a quadratic curve, meaning your Settlements will still slow down as they get larger, but the pacing should feel more natural.

-In a few bullets, here’s the impact you’ll see and feel with this update:
+In a few bullets, here's the impact you'll see and feel with this update:

 - Food-focused strategies are finally viable all game long.
 - Food-focused civs and leaders like (looking at you, [Pachacuti](https://civilization.2k.com/civ-vii/game-guide/leaders/pachacuti/)) will feel stronger and more fun to play.